serebrov/serebrov.github.io-hugo/content/posts/2024-10-21-git-rebase-over-rebased-branch.md

 Now we can push changes to the remote repository like this:

 ```
-git push --force-with-lease B A # we can list all updated branches here
+git push --force-with-lease origin B A # we can list all updated branches here
 ```

 ## Method 2: Rebase branches one-by-one